nicolas-van/steelseries/README.md

 [See the documentation here](https://nicolas-van.github.io/steelseries/).

-This project is a re-packaging of [HanSolo's SteelSeries-Canvas](https://github.com/HanSolo/SteelSeries-Canvas).
+This project was forked from [HanSolo's SteelSeries-Canvas](https://github.com/HanSolo/SteelSeries-Canvas).

 ## Development